microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 ### Communicating between extensions using commands

 Some extensions return APIs as a part of their activation function that are intended for other extensions to use (via `vscode.extension.getExtension(extensionName).exports`).
-While these will work if all extensions involved are on the same side (either all UI extensions or all Workspace extensions), these will not work between UI and Workspace extensions.
+While these will work if all extensions involved are on the same side (either all UI Extensions or all Workspace Extensions), these will not work between UI and Workspace Extensions.

 Fortunately, VS Code automatically routes any executed commands to the correct extension regardless of its location.
 You can freely invoke any command (including those provided by other extensions) without worrying about impacts.